-Plotted in two-dimensional projections in Fig. 10, we see that the "best" set of parameters as defined by matching to the observed Amazon forest fraction, and to the other forests, form almost non-overlapping sets in the most active subspace comprising V_CRIT_ALPHA and NLO.
-Again, we see a swathe of input parameter space, running from low V_CRIT_ALPHA, low NLO through high values of those parameters.
+Plotted in two-dimensional projections in Fig. 10, we see that the "best" set of parameters as defined by matching to the observed Amazon forest fraction, and to the other forests, form almost non-overlapping sets in the most active subspace comprising V_CRIT_ALPHA and NL0.
+Again, we see a swathe of input parameter space, running from low V_CRIT_ALPHA, low NL0 through high values of those parameters.
 This pattern is confirmed when using the individual data sets for history matching (not shown).
 The three non-Amazonian forests have a high degree of overlap of NROY space.

-FAMOUS struggles to simulate both the Amazon and the other forests simultaneously, at any parameter combination when using a low threshold of implausibility.
-It is very difficult to reconcile the simulation of the Amazon simultaneously with the other forests if there is little uncertainty about the observations.
-A simulator discrepancy term and corresponding uncertainty is therefore necessary to attain an adequately performing simulator.
+When run at a single parameter set, FAMOUS struggles to simulate both the Amazon and the other forests simultaneously, at any parameter combination when using a low threshold of implausibility.
+The implication of this is that it is very difficult to reconcile the model simulation of the Amazon simultaneously with the other forests if there is little uncertainty about the observations.
+A model discrepancy term and corresponding uncertainty of some form is necessary to attain an adequately performing simulator.